-Inbred, gibberish or just MAD?
-Warnings rise about AI models
+Inbred, Gibberish Or Just MAD?
+Warnings Rise About AI Models

 A week later, researchers from Rice and Stanford universities published a paper titled "Self-consuming generative models go MAD" that reached a similar conclusion.

-They tested image-generating AI programs and showed that outputs become more generic and strafed with undesirable elements as they added AI-generated data to the underlying model.
+They tested image-generating AI programmes and showed that outputs become more generic and strafed with undesirable elements as they added AI-generated data to the underlying model.

 They labelled model collapse "Model Autophagy Disorder" (MAD) and compared it to mad cow disease, a fatal illness caused by feeding the remnants of dead cows to other cows.